-If the stack size is not sufficient for your UDR, you can specify its stack size with the STACK routine modifier in the WITH clause of the CREATE FUNCTION or CREATE PROCEDURE statement.
-When you specify a stack size for a UDR, the database server allocates the specified amount of memory for every routine invocation of the routine.
+If the default stack size is not sufficient for your UDR, you can specify a stack size with the STACK routine modifier in the WITH clause of the CREATE FUNCTION or CREATE PROCEDURE statement.
+While a UDR that includes the STACK modifier runs, the database server allocates a thread-stack size of the specified number of bytes.
+Subsequent UDRs run in threads with a stack size that the STACKSIZE configuration parameter specifies, unless any subsequent UDRs specify the STACK modifier.
 If a routine does not need a larger stack, do not specify a stack size.